 Expenses paid or incurred in relation to business activities are deductible for CIT purposes.

-Business representation expenses with elements of entertainment cannot exceed 1% of annual gross income.
+Business representation expenses, including expenses that a business incurred in relation to its partners or other institutions (e.g. meetings, presenting new projects with elements of entertainment), cannot exceed 1% of annual gross income.
 Bad debt expenses are allowable under certain conditions.
 Business travel expenses are allowable if documented properly.

-Expenses that are subject to withholding tax (WHT) on rent (such as payments for lease) are only CIT deductible if the corresponding WHT is paid by 31 March of the period following that in which they were incurred, at the latest.
+Expenses that are subject to WHT on rent (such as payments for lease) are only CIT deductible if the corresponding WHT is paid by 31 March of the period following that in which they were incurred, at the latest.